antonhornquist/grrr-rb/README.md

 ## Requirements

-This grrr-rb library requires [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).
+This library requires [serialoscclient-rb](http://github.com/antonhornquist/serialoscclient-rb).
 The library has been developed and tested in Ruby 2.3.3 and JRuby 9.1.6.0. ```Grrr::ScreenGrid``` only works for JRuby due to its reliance on Java GUI.

 ## Installation